 If you follow these few basic taxi tips and safety pointers, getting around the island will be easier than hopping on a plane to Bali!

 How to get a taxi at the airport

 It is always quite hectic arriving at airports in Indonesia as a storm of taxi drivers will approach to get you into their taxi and they charge crazy tariffs.
-The same goes for Bali’s Ngurah Rai International Airport.
-Now, of course, you don’t want to be paying 5 times the real price or more.
+Of course, you don’t want to be paying 5 times the real price or more.
 The trick is to keep smiling, pass all of those eager taxi drivers and simply walk out of the airport.
 You won’t have to walk far before seeing the main street where you can easily hop into one of those good old Blue Bird Taxis as described above.
 Otherwise, you can arrange your airport transfer in advance, and a driver will be waiting for you when you arrive.
 Whether it’s a villa in Seminyak, Ubud, Canggu or in the North, you’ll reach it safe and sound.

 Good news for travellers on a budget with these newcomers on the market.
 Grab Taxi and Go-Jek have made the life of expats and well-informed travellers a whole lot easier and cheaper in the last couple of years.
-No wonder it has been upsetting the taxi drivers who try to make extra money over the back of unknowing tourists travelling to Bali for the first time.
 No more rip-offs, no more broken taxi meters and no more bargaining is required to get from A to B in no time.
 All you need is a smartphone…

 How does it work?